Bakjob/1DV610-A2/README.md

     pints
     cups

+## Converting arrays is also supported using the same methods.

 ## Example use of module:
 ![weightConverter](./exampleUse.png)

 ## Explanation:
     Every converter method takes in 3 different parameters.
     The first one is the amount of units to convert.
+Or an array with an amount of units.
     The second one is the unit to convert from.
     The third on is the unit to convert to.
     In this example we are using the weightConverter to convert 1 kilogram to pounds.